Earn your Master of Social Work (MSW) degree from Simmons University

 See the full program plan.

-This program plan is only for students who start Fall 2019 and after.
+This program plan is only for students who started in Fall 2019 and later.

 The Extended-Study Program offers students the option to expand a two-year program into two-and-a-half, three or four years.